-You will lie on your left side or on your back on an exam table.
+You will lie on your left side or your back on an exam table.
 As the doctor slowly inserts the endoscope, you will feel pressure through your esophagus.
 The endoscope inflates your stomach by blowing air into it.
 This gives the doctor a better view of the stomach lining.

 You will be able to breathe on your own throughout the exam.
 Taking slow, deep breaths through your nose will help you relax.
 Many patients fall asleep.

-Your throat may feel sore, and you may have bloating or cramping because of the air blown into your stomach.
+Your throat may feel sore.
+And you may have bloating or cramping because of the air blown into your stomach.
 You may also feel some discomfort from lying still for a long time.

 After the procedure

-You will stay at the facility where you had the upper endoscopy for up to two hours while the effects of the anesthesia and sedative wear off.
-You will need a ride home because these medications can temporarily impair your reaction speed and judgment.
-The doctor or nurse will tell you how soon you can eat and drink.
-You can usually expect to go back to your usual activities the day after the procedure.
+Afterward, you will stay for up to 2 hours while the effects of the anesthesia and sedative wear off.
+You will also need a ride home.
+Anesthesia and sedatives can temporarily impair your reaction speed and judgment.

+If you have a sore throat, you can gargle with salt water to relieve the discomfort.

 Questions to ask your doctor